To the content

 Update 02.06.2023

-After the Weinviertel line and the Zaya substation successfully started operation last year, APG and Netz NÖ invite all neighbors to an open day at the substations of the Austrian transmission system operator Austrian Power Grid (APG) and the EVN subsidiary Netz Niederösterreich GmbH in Neusiedl an der Zaya on June 2, 2023 from 1:00 - 6:00 pm.
+After the Weinviertel line and the Zaya substation successfully went into operation last year, APG and Netz NÖ are inviting all neighbors to an open day at the substations of the Austrian transmission system operator Austrian Power Grid (APG) and Netz Niederösterreich GmbH of EVN in Neusiedl an der Zaya on 2 June 2023 from 1:00 - 6:00 pm.

-There are no parking spaces available at the Zaya substation.
-Visitors can park at the sports field and take the shuttle service to the substation every quarter of an hour.
+There is no parking available at the Zaya substation.
+You can therefore park at the sports field, from where a shuttle service runs to the substation every quarter of an hour.

-If the open day cannot take place due to weather conditions, you will receive further information here.
+If the open day cannot take place due to the weather, you can find more information here.

-Caution: Electric and magnetic fields occur in the high-voltage facility.
-No access for persons with electromechanical implants such as pacemakers or implanted defibrillators, as well as pregnant women.
+Attention: Electric and magnetic fields occur in the high-voltage system.
+No access for wearers of electromechanical implants such as pacemakers or implanted defibrillators, as well as pregnant women

 Update 31.03.2023

-Almost exactly four years after the construction decision for the new Weinviertel line, the last foundation of the former existing line has now been successfully removed - thus the dismantling work of the Weinviertel line has been completed.
+Almost exactly four years after the decision to build the new Weinviertel pipeline, the last foundation of the former existing pipeline has now been successfully removed - completing the dismantling work on the Weinviertel pipeline.

 Update 15.12.2022